GHB Withdrawal: Symptoms and Timeline

 GHB Withdrawal Timeline

-Most symptoms associated with GHB withdrawal will typically resolve after 2–3 days, but if a person has used GHB in large doses for a long time, they are more likely to develop post-acute withdrawal syndrome and experience different stages through the withdrawal process.
+Most symptoms associated with GHB withdrawal will typically resolve after 2–3 days, but if a person has used GHB in large doses for a long time, they are more likely to develop post-acute withdrawal syndrome and experience many of the symptoms present in each of the withdrawal stages.

 The second stage of GHB withdrawal may include hallucinations and an altered mental and emotional state.
 Changes in thinking and sleep can begin around day 4 or 5.
 These symptoms can mimic delirium tremens, which is a condition associated with long-term alcohol abuse that includes seizures, psychosis, and uncontrollable shaking.